How to create an Effective ‘Shop Window’

 The home page is usually the first page I create when I am building a website.
-The reason being is that the home page to me is your shop window, it gives you an glance at what the rest of the website could be like.
-But so many people ask me what do I put on my home page that I thought I would give you an insight into how I structure mine for the sites I build.
+The reason is that the home page, to me, is your shop window; it gives you a glance at what the rest of the website could be like.
+However, what do you put on your website home page?
+I thought I would give you an insight into how I structure mine for the sites I build.

-You know when you are walking down the highstreet and something in a shop window catches your eye so you decide to go into the shop and investigate?
-Well that’s exactly the job of a home page on your website.
+You know when you are walking down the high street and something in a shop window catches your eye, so you decide to go into the shop and investigate?
+Well, that’s exactly the job of your website home page.

-Think of it as a way to entice people in to the rest of the site, not put everything on show and overwhelm them.
+Think of it as a way to entice people into the rest of the site, not put everything on show and overwhelm them.
+That’s always my starting point.

 Get straight to the point.
-You have less than a second for a visitor to decide whether or not they are going to stay on your website or click off so you haven’t got time for a a paragraph of text that they will have to decipher, because they won’t.
+You have less than a second for a visitor to decide whether or not they are going to stay on your website or click off, so you haven’t got time for a paragraph of text that they will have to decipher, because they won’t.

-In as little words as possible tell them what you do and how you can help them.
+In as few words as possible, tell them what you do and how you can help them.

-Also include a call to action above the fold so that people who do know who you don’t have to go looking to book an appointment or buy from your shop, whatever is your website mission you want them to achieve.
+Also include a call to action above the fold so that people who know who you are don’t have to go looking to book an appointment or buy from your shop.
+Depending on your website’s mission, what you want them to achieve.

 So what else do they need to know?